Really-Simple-Plugins/really-simple-ssl/readme.txt

 If you are experiencing redirect loops on your site, try these [instructions](https://really-simple-ssl.com/knowledge-base/my-website-is-in-a-redirect-loop/).

 == Changelog ==
+= 2.5.1 =
+* Fix: typos in explanations
+* Added detected server to debug Log
+* Added test folder for CloudFlare
+* Added htaccess redirect to use all available server vars for checking SSL.

 = 2.5.0 =
 * Tweak: Improved support for cloudflare